Virtual-Coffee/podcast-transcripts/Transcriptions-Guidelines.md

   to that talk.
 ```

-## Timestamp

-- Make sure to always include the three digits after comma.
-Write `000` if it's unknown, but make sure that the end time is later than the start time.

-  `04:05:20,000 --> 04:05:21,638`
+---

-## Formatting
+## 🖊️ Formatting

-### Double quotations marks ("")
+### Double Quotations Marks ("")

 - Use it whenever there is a direct quotation.

-  `And they told me, "You are not qualified for this role at all.”`
+  `They told me, "You are not qualified for this role at all,” and then, "but thank you for applying."`

 - Internal dialogues are seen as direct quotations.